FREE MENTAL HEALTH ASSESSMENT. start here

 Reduced appetite

-Like Prozac, Lexapro can also cause sexual side effects, including a reduced level of interest in sex, difficulty reaching orgasm and male sexual performance issues.
+Like Prozac, Lexapro can also cause sexual side effects, including a reduced level of interest in sex, difficulty reaching orgasm, and male sexual performance issues.

 Symptoms of serotonin syndrome include:

-Tachycardia (rapid heart rate)
+Tachycardia (rapid heart rate) or hypertension (high blood pressure)

-Dilated pupils
+Dilated pupils and uncontrolled eye movement

 Hyperactive bowel sounds